RobinBobin/react-native-common-ui-components/README.md

 Version number|Changes
 -|-
-v2.0.0|1. `core-decorators` and `@autobind` are no longer used.<br>2.
+v2.0.2|`TouchContainer` / `Slider` can be used inside scrollable views. v2.0.1|References to `AlterStyles` removed from toggle buttons classes. v2.0.0|1. `core-decorators` and `@autobind` are no longer used.<br>2.
 Really lots of stuff changed. v1.4.0|`buttonDisabled` style added. v1.3.0|[`Button`](#button) updated.